mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

                                                                 </h5>

                                                                 <p>
                                                                   Iran-Contra Affair: U.S. holds secret talks with Iran and makes weapons shipments, allegedly in exchange for Iranian assistance in releasing U.S. hostages in Lebanon.
-With revelations that profits were illegally channeled to Nicaraguan rebels, this creates the biggest crisis of Ronald Reagan&#8217;s presidency.</td> </tr> </tbody> </table>
+With revelations that profits were illegally channeled to Nicaraguan rebels, this creates the biggest crisis of Ronald Reagan's presidency.</td> </tr> </tbody> </table>

                                                                   <table border="0" width="100%">
                                                                     <tr>